alipbhaumik/Python_Programs/README.md

-# Python_Programs
+# Major and Minor Projects
-Two Python Projectd and other small programs related to various concepts
+Python, SQL and ML.